 Many thanks to SOME OF OUR RECENT inspirational speakers:

-- Dr. Julian Fennessy, Co-Founder, Giraffe Conservation Foundation, Namibia
+- Dr. Julian and Steph Fennessy, Co-Founders, Giraffe Conservation Foundation, Namibia

 - Dr. Luke Dollar, National Geographic Explorer, Big Cats Initiative

 - Dr. Arnaud Desbiez, Project Coordinator, Giant Armadillo Conservation Project | Anteaters & Highways

 - Angela Haseltine Pozzi, Founder & Artistic Director, Washed Ashore Project